 In 1966 a forth luxury line was introduced in the form of the 16MG.
 In my opinion the 16MG is by for the prettiest of the whole Minolta 16mm line.
 This camera is mentioned in the UK Camera Guide 1972, though some sources say is was only made until 1971.
 In 1972 the 16MG cost £38.95 camera only, or £44.95 including a flash kit.
 In 1970 the 16MG was joined by the top of the line 16MGS.
 This introduced a range of innovations, the main one being a larger negative size.
 By moving from double perforated film to single perforated film space was found to increase the negative area from 10x14mm to 12x17mm.
 In 1972 the 16MGS cost from £65.95 camera only to £146.95 including a comprehensive accessory kit.

 In 1972 the last of the line was introduced, the 16QT.
 This camera was based on the 16MGS form factor, and produced the same 12x17mm negatives, but with a reduced specification.
 It did introduce some new features however.
 For example it was the first (and only) Minolta 16mm camera to have a focusing lens with four settings.
 Previous cameras had fixed focus lenses which relied on depth-of-field to get everything in focus from about 9 feet to infinity.
 Close-up lenses were used for subjects closer than 9 feet away.
 In 1972 the 16QT cost £39.95 camera only, or £45.95 including a flash kit.

 The following timeline shows the models and when they were produced:

-A few years ago, when my camera collection was mainly focussed on subminiature cameras, I had a 16 I, a 16Ps and a 16MG.
-But they were all sold when I slimed my camera collection down to just my Olympus Pen FT.
+A few years ago, when my camera collection was mainly focused on subminiature cameras, I had a 16 I, a 16Ps and a 16MG.
+But they were all sold when I slimmed my camera collection down to just my Olympus Pen FT.

 This camera was in production with only minor modification for an amazing 17 years!
 (25 if you include the Konan Automat.)